huggingface/hub-docs/docs/hub/model-cards.md

 If it's not specified, the Hub will try to automatically detect the library type.
 Unless your model is from `transformers`, this approach is discouraged and repo creators should use the explicit `library_name` as much as possible.

-1. By looking into the presence of files such as `*.nemo` or `*saved_model.pb*`, the Hub can determine if a model is from NeMo or Keras.
+1. By looking into the presence of files such as `*.nemo` or `*.mlmodel`, the Hub can determine if a model is from NeMo or CoreML.
 2. If nothing is detected and there is a `config.json` file, it's assumed the library is `transformers`.

 ### Specifying a base model